 - Every quality measure researchers have studied jumps when people feel, “I work in a place where my colleagues are compassionate to me.”

 - Finally, companies that invest in creating a more compassionate work environment become more profitable . . . especially in the wake of downturns and economic jolts (i.e. now).

 What’s included in the Compassionate Leadership program

-Conduit Coaching’s Compassionate Leadership programs draw on leading research in the topic area and use the best of adult learning principles so you sustain personal and cultural change.
+Conduit Coaching’s Compassionate Leadership programs draw on leading research in the topic area and use the best of adult learning principles so your community can sustain personal and cultural change.

 - Training on the key skills that expand your Compassionate Leadership capacity.

 - All program participants receive a private and confidential kick-off telephone coaching conversation to pinpoint the goal that will make the biggest difference in their leadership.

 - Self-assessments on each of the core competencies of Compassionate Leadership so participants learn about themselves – their style, strengths, and how they get in their own way.
 Before you change anything you’ll prioritize your growth edges for each competency area and develop an improvement plan that builds on your talents.